Madison Roller Derby: History and league structure

 Mad Rollin' Dolls was started in 2004 by "Crackerjack," whose sister "Lucille Brawl" had helped found Texas Rollergirls in Austin, Texas, and "Pamdemonium."
 Currently, the organization has a four-team home league that competes for an annual championship.
 The league also has two travel teams that compete internationally.
 Mad Rollin' Dolls games in Madison are held at the Alliant Energy Center and have been known to sell out, with crowds of 1500 people.
 As a business enterprise, the league was registered in 2004 as a limited liability corporation, Mad Rollin' Dolls LLC, and converted into a non-stock corporation in 2015, as Mad Rollin' Dolls Inc.

 Ahead of its fifteenth season in 2019, the league announced a rebrand as Madison Roller Derby.

 Travel teams

 MRD has both all-star A and B-level interleague teams, which are composed of skaters from the four home teams.
 These teams compete against other WFTDA and non-WFTDA leagues across the United States.
 The Dairyland Dolls A team competes in WFTDA-sanctioned games.
 Starting in 2008, the Mad Rollin' Dolls added a second travel team, Team Unicorn.
 Their first bout was in Hamilton, Ontario on July 26, 2008.

 Home teams

-MRD is composed of four home teams; the Quad Squad, the Reservoir Dolls, the Unholy Rollers and the Vaudeville Vixens.
+MRD is composed of four home teams; the Quad Squad, the Reservoir Dolls, the Unholy Rollers and the Cosmic Crush (formerly the Vaudeville Vixens).
 Each year the home teams compete for the league championship, with the winner being awarded a trophy named "Leggy", fashioned from a mannequin leg with a roller skate on its foot.